fbrowther/Detecting-Fraudulent-Credit-Card-Transactions-Using-Machine-Learning/README.md

 Detecting these types of fraud is a challenging task as it requires detecting fraudulent transactions out of millions of daily transactions.
 Due to the enormous amount of data, it is now nearly impossible for human specialists to identify meaningful patterns from transaction data.
 However, employing machine learning models these types of fraudulent transactions can be detected with some success.

+## Aims and Objective -
-As a part of this project, machine learning alogorithms will be employed to detect the fraudulent transactions in the real-world (anonymized) dataset obtained from european credit card users.
+To build  Machine Learning models that can to detect the fraudulent transactions in the (anonymized) real-world dataset obtained from european credit card users.

 ## Dataset -
     (1) The dataset contains transactions made by credit cards in September 2013 by European cardholders.